 - Focusing on speed for high-velocity migrations through adopting agile program methodology.

 - Determining its path for cloud-readiness with proof of concepts.

 - Optimizing migrations with cost models, automation and improved processes.

 Dentsu continues to grow in the Azure cloud, based on our global design.
 The cloud migration initiative was completed in 12 months by December 2019, ahead of the agency’s 2020 deadline.

-Through working with us, the customer was able to develop a long-term cloud vision across people, processes, and technology.
-They could terminate their data center contracts, migrating circa 300 applications to Azure an moving away from IaaS to PaaS managed services.
+Through working with us, the customer was able to develop a long-term cloud vision across people, processes and technology.
+They could terminate their data center contracts, migrating circa 300 applications to Azure and moving away from IaaS to PaaS managed services.

 Dentsu Aegis Network can now use Microsoft Azure to automate more business processes and use data insights, analytics, and machine learning to explore new business opportunities.

 Dentsu Aegis Network

 Dentsu Aegis Network sought to accelerate its cloud journey to enable 100 percent digital delivery by 2020.
 A multinational media agency, the company operates in 145 countries and has more than 40,000 staff.
 Dentsu Aegis Network wanted to move out of its four global data centers and utilize the benefits of cloud to improve governance and eliminate shadow IT, decreasing their business and operational risks.